Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 There are three places in the **```Environment.py```** where you need to add the key like the figure above.
 I've put these fake key in the code for you.
 What you need to do is replace these fake key with your own key.<br />

 Notice that my research and result was conducted in 2017.
 During that time, I'm free to do the search without paying any fee (Sometimes my search would stop because Google map server would block my ip because I've done too much query.
-Wait for 5~10 min or sometimes even longer such as 1~2 hours, and the server would unlock my ip)
+Wait for 5 to 10 min or sometimes even longer such as 1 to 2 hours, and the server would unlock my ip)

 ## How can you get started